rsmuc/health_monitoring_plugins/doc/check_snmp_eaton_ups/README.md

 ---

 Check state of an Eaton UPS.
 The plugin checks various characteristics of an Eaton UPS.
-It gets an SNMP value according to the defined check type and compares the returned value against the set thresholds.
+It gets a SNMP value according to the defined check type and compares the returned value against the set thresholds.

 Checkable values: